AtaYalcin/intrinsicOnValeoData/README.md

 in order to not waste gpu nodes resources run the following command at the folder containing all the folders containing camera sequences and nothing else.

-find . -maxdepth 1 -type d \( ! -name . \) -exec bash -c "cd '{}' && pwd && source activate droidenv  && cd XXXXX  && python demo.py --imagedir=YYYYY/valeo/'{}' --num_images=ZZZ --opt_intr --camera_model=mei" \;
+find . -maxdepth 1 -type d \( ! -name . \) -exec bash -c "cd '{}' && pwd && source activate droidenv  && cd XXXXX  && python demo.py --imagedir=YYYYY/valeo/'{}' --opt_intr --camera_model=mei" \;
 replace XXXXX with the path of the folder containing Droidcalib demo.py with respect to current folder(u can use absolute adressing).
 Replace YYYYY with the path of the current folder with respect to the folder containing Droidcalib Demo.py (u can use absolute adressing)
-Replace ZZZ with how many images do you want to be used by the Droidcalib.
-Warning: Droidcalib fails as this number becomes too large

-in our implementation the script was find . -maxdepth 1 -type d \( ! -name . \) -exec bash -c "cd '{}' && pwd && source activate droidenv  && cd ./../../../  && python demo.py --imagedir=./datasets/valeo/'{}' --num_images=300 --opt_intr --num_images=300 --camera_model=mei" \;
+the valeo data that was used by us contained around 1800 images.
+Droidcalib works best when numImages~300 thus we used a stride of 6 in our implementation the script was find . -maxdepth 1 -type d \( ! -name . \) -exec bash -c "cd '{}' && pwd && source activate droidenv  && cd ./../../../  && python demo.py --imagedir=./datasets/valeo/'{}'  --opt_intr --num_images=300 --camera_model=mei" \;

 ERROR HANDLING: